 8) Credit bureaus.

-1. Unreachable landline number: These days a lot of people are ditching their landline for cell phone.
-In such cases, the debtor normally has the intention to pay, but he did not realize that the creditor needs to be informed about his phone number change.
+1. Unreachable landline number: These days a lot of people are ditching their landline for cell phones.
+In such cases, the debtor may have the intention to pay, but he did not realize that the creditor needs to be informed about his phone number change.
 Leaving you to do all the detective work.

-2. Debtor has relocated: This could be because of job change, divorce, retirement, health issues or other genuine relocation reasons.
+2. The debtor has relocated: This could be because of a job change, divorce, retirement, health issues or other genuine relocation reasons.
 The debtor is surprised when contacted on his new address or phone number, but his intention is not to go in hiding or not to pay.

-3. Intentionally hiding: This could be because debtor is in some legal trouble, or hiding from police or even from his family members.
-May be the debtor has to pay money to many other parties like you and decided to go in hiding.
-Regardless of the reason, such debtors are hardest to locate and it’s even harder to collect any money from them.
-They might have even given you wrong information about themselves while buying your product or services.
+3. Intentionally hiding: This could be because the debtor is in some legal trouble, or hiding from the police or even from his family members.
+May be the debtor has to pay money to other creditors like you and decided to go in hiding.
+Regardless of the reason, such debtors are hardest to locate, and it’s even harder to collect any money from them.
+They might have given you the wrong information about themselves while buying your product or service.
 In worst circumstances, it might be a case of identity theft too.
-These kind of cases need to be handled very carefully.
+These kinds of cases need to be handled very carefully.

 Skip-tracing has always been an important part of the debt collection process.
 Collection agencies are able to quickly get access to public and proprietary data from thousands of proven sources by using paid skip tracing services.
-Although there is no guarantee that a collection agency, even with all its resources and tricks will certainly be able to locate the debtor, but the chances are far better than what your untrained in-house employees would do.
+Although there is no guarantee that a collection agency, even with all its resources and tricks will certainly be able to locate the debtor, however, the chances are far better than what your untrained in-house employees would do.
 Some individuals confuse skip tracing with USPS change of address check, both are different.

 Other interesting information

-Sometimes, Skip tracing process reveals additional information like – The debtor has declared bankruptcy, has deceased, in an active military duty ( if so, different rules apply) or if the person is known to file lawsuits against the debt collectors or creditors.
-Any of these reasons will likely discourage even a collection agency to perform any debt recovery efforts.
+Sometimes, skip tracing process reveals additional information like – If the debtor has declared bankruptcy, has deceased, in active military duty ( if so, different rules apply), or if the person is known to file lawsuits against the debt collectors or creditors.
+Any of these reasons will likely discourage even a collection agency from performing any debt recovery efforts.

 The USPS provides basic skip tracing.
 A popular skip tracing service is “Accurint for Collections” by LexisNexis.
 Skip tracing services provided by major credit bureaus are also extremely popular.
 TransUnion’s TLOxp, Experian’s MetroNet and FirstSearch and Finders by Equifax are other popular skip tracing services.